 1920 - A photo from the Los Angeles Public Library collection.

 1922 - The Armistice Day Parade passes the Lyceum.
 It's a George Watson photo for the L.A.
 Times.
-William Noviello posted it on the Facebook page America in the 20s.
+William Noviello posted it on the Facebook group America in the 20s.
 Thanks to Harriet Neal for spotting it.

 c.1929 - The theatre's back wall, long after the Orpheum circuit had left.
 One of the posters is for John C. Porter who served as mayor from 1929 until 1933.
 It's a Los Angeles Public Library photo.